FlavScents AInsights Entry for Methyl Anthranilate (CAS: 134-20-3)

 4. Use in Flavors

-Methyl anthranilate is extensively used in flavor formulations, particularly in grape, berry, and citrus profiles.
-It acts as a key impact note, enhancing the authenticity of fruit flavors.
-Typical use levels in food and beverages range from 1 to 50 ppm, with higher concentrations potentially leading to overpowering effects.
-It is stable under acidic conditions but may degrade under high heat or oxidative environments.
+Methyl anthranilate is widely used in flavor formulations, particularly in grape, berry, and citrus profiles.
+It acts as a key impact note, providing authenticity and depth to fruit flavors.
+Typical use levels in finished food or beverage products range from 1 to 50 ppm, with higher concentrations used in confectionery and lower levels in beverages.
+The compound is stable under acidic conditions but may degrade under high heat or oxidative environments, necessitating careful formulation considerations.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature